waimun/simple-web-crawler/README.md

 #### Functions

 Functions-first by choice.
-I have used only functions to implement the basic requirements I have put together in this project.
+I have solely used functions to implement the basic requirements I have put together in this project.
 There are no classes to instantiate and JS does not support interfaces.
 There are no types either so code needs to be simple, readable and expressive.